EthanDann/SSH-Log-Parser/README.md

 # SSH Failed Attempts Parser

+This project was entirely done by Cursor!
+No deception here,  I was curious of the capability of AI when it comes to programming and cybersecurity, so gave it a whirl here.
+It coded this in probably about an hour, and I'm sure it can do much more if given the right prompts.
+Pretty cool!

-A comprehensive bash script to parse SSH log files for failed login attempts.
+This is a comprehensive bash script to parse SSH log files for failed login attempts.
 This tool helps security administrators identify potential brute force attacks and unauthorized access attempts.

 ## Features